Table of Contents:

 customize your model without damaging the sheet.

-This method is especially useful for multi-size patterns or for garments you want to remake several times.
+This method is especially useful for multi-size patterns or garments you want to make multiple times.

-Keeping a sewing notebook to track your adjustments
+Keeping a sewing journal to track your adjustments

 A notebook dedicated to your sewing projects helps improve your results over time.
 You can note: